• Free Tours

 City History Museum (MUHBA)

-The highlight is the Roman remains of Barcino five metres under street level.
+The highlight is the Roman remains of Barcino, five metres under street level.
 A must for any Roman history or archaeology enthusiast.
 Free every Sunday from 3 pm and the first Sunday of the month.

 Maritime Museum